 Gateway Foundation provides many recreational opportunities that we incorporate into our clients’ individualized treatment programs.
 Our treatment centers have indoor gymnasiums, fitness centers and lovely natural surroundings where you are sure to find an activity that interests you.

 These activities create positive outlets that help you find fresh ways to enjoy and cope with life without substances.
 Reigniting old passions and finding new ones through a therapeutic recreation activity empowers you to achieve long-term success in recovery.

 The practices of yoga and meditation can teach healthy coping skills that you can use to manage stress and reduce feelings of anxiety.
+Yoga helps you practice healthy thoughts, feelings and emotions.
+You can relax your mind and improve your focus.

-At Gateway, you’ll find various games to participate in — basketball, kickball, volleyball, horseshoes, ping pong, foosball, darts, pool, our video gaming rooms and more.
-These activities foster team-building, social functioning and friendships.
-They also decrease social anxiety while giving a safe space for interpersonal skills practice.
+These activities can foster team-building, social functioning and friendships.
+They also help decrease social anxiety while providing a safe space for interpersonal skills practice.

 Contact Gateway Foundation today to learn about our individualized treatment programs.